-2. Etienne H., ‘A Practical role-based approach for autonomous vehicles moral dilemmas’, Big data & society, in press.
+5. Etienne H., ‘A Practical role-based approach for autonomous vehicles moral dilemmas’, Big data & society, in press.

 7. Fung P. & Etienne H., 'Confucius, Cyberpunk and Mr. Science: Comparing AI ethics between China and the EU', AI and Ethics, 2022.

 8. Etienne H. & Munoz M., 'Building an ethical competitive advantage in times of growing complexity', The European Business Review, 2021.